-In addition, Schools may, at their discretion, ask applicants to attend for interviews, undertake supplementary assessments or provide examples of work.
-In such cases, the Schools should clearly explain how and why this will be used in assessing the candidate and treat all candidates on an equal and fair basis.
+In addition, Academic Divisions, may, at their discretion, ask applicants to attend for interviews, undertake supplementary assessments or provide examples of work.
+In such cases, the Academic Divisions will clearly explain how and why this will be used in assessing the candidate and treat all candidates on an equal and fair basis.

-When assessing an application for undergraduate study, admissions selectors will normally consider the following information on the UCAS application:
+When assessing an application for undergraduate study, the University will normally consider the following information on the UCAS application:

 - Motivation to study a particular discipline.